 Those who didn't know really had no idea.
 What.
 You eat pastries at Starbucks??
 When there's a ton of other amazing local bakeries?
 You go to Starbucks?

-But it wasn’t about all the pastries.
+But it wasn't about all the pastries.
 It was only about the Oatcake.
 Not many people wrote about these Oatcakes on the internet.
 Except on my old blog.
-Because there wasn’t much out there about the Oatcakes, anyone who googled them wound up at the blog, specifically at this post.
+Because there wasn't much out there about the Oatcakes, anyone who googled them wound up at the blog.
 If you search for something so specific, you must really be interested in them.
 So I got a TON of emails from Oatcakes loyalists over the past many years.
 We were a private Oatcake fan club and I felt like the leader lol.
-This is that old post.
-And I’m here today with an update!
+And I'm here today with an update!

 But let's start at the beginning.